 What address do you use from all of your bills in filing a bankruptcy?
 Bankruptcy rules require listing all creditors both on the right schedule for the type of debt but also on the matrix.
 A bankruptcy noticing center mails notices based on the matrix.
 The Secret In The Fine […]

 Credit Counseling: Bankruptcy Requirement

 Bankruptcy filings require preparation.
 Bankruptcy law makes credit counseling one step in the process.
 You can’t file a valid chapter 7 or chapter 13 without completing credit counseling, earning this step the name ‘Ticket In’ to bankruptcy.
 Credit Counseling: “The Ticket In” Under bankruptcy law people, not businesses, must take credit counseling before filing under Chapter 7 or 13.
 Credit counseling can […]

 Should I File Bankruptcy?
 What Basics Should be Considered?

 Should I file bankruptcy?
 Just the thought can overwhelm.
 Mountains of debt, collections and other pressing issues bring the issue into view, requiring a look at pros and cons.
 First, calculate how long it will take to pay off your debts.
 Throw all credit cards in a drawer.
-Figure how much over the […]
+Figure how […]